Serveny/mixxx-traktor-s5-mapping/README.md

 ## 🖱️ HID IN/OUT-PUTS

 Reverse engineered HID mapping.
-Some bits/byte in the reports are empty between (or I didn't found out the usage).
+Some bits/byte in the reports are empty between (or I didn't find out the usage).

 ### Report-ID 1 (IN)